 FYE provides support, resources, and programs for freshman as they build the foundation of success that AUAF students need to successfully complete their programs while surrounded by the mountains of Kabul.

 This course is designed to introduce students to the university as an empowering academic environment.
 By creatively exploring the campus and learning how to learn in a university classroom, examining real world problems from an interdisciplinary perspective, engaging in critical thinking, and experiential learning, students will discover the connectivity of knowledge and skills necessary in working toward achievement of their academic endeavors.

 New Student Orientation

-Students at AUAF are assigned an academic advisor who assists them in the navigation of the university’s academic requirements to complete their respective degree.
-Freshman (0 – 30 completed credits) are assigned a professional academic advisor in the Office of Student Affairs.
-Students are eligible to declare their academic major after they have completed 30 credits and have at least a 2.5 Grade Point Average.
-Once a student is accepted into their major, they are assigned an advisor within their academic department.
+Students at AUAF are assigned an academic adviser who assists them in the navigation of the university’s academic requirements to complete their respective degree.
+Freshman (0 – 30 completed credits) are assigned a professional academic adviser in the Department of Student Affairs.
+Students are eligible to declare their academic major after they complete 30 credits and have at least a 2.5 Grade Point Average.
+Once a student declares their major, they are assigned an adviser within their academic department.

 The purpose of the AUAF Peer Mentor Program is to support the cycle of success, holistic, academic, mentoring, and peer support for all students.
 The AUAF Peer Mentor Program is to serve as an integral part of the University to promote the improvement of academic success, persistence and successful graduation of students participating in the program.
 It assists new incoming students with junior and senior class level students who serve as a resource and assist them through their first year.
 The primary purpose of the Peer Mentor Program at AUAF is to provide students with an optimum opportunity for academic and personal success.